 Ultimately, the McCleskey decision set the stage for more than 20 years of dramatically increasing racial disparities within the criminal justice system.
-Simply put, McCleskey now acts as a substantial barrier to the elimination of racial inequalities in the criminal justice system, perpetuating an unfair racial imbalance that has come to define criminal justice in America.
+McCleskey now acts as a substantial barrier to the elimination of racial inequalities in the criminal justice system, perpetuating an unfair racial imbalance that has come to define criminal justice in America.

 LDF introduced a landmark study by Professor David Baldus, who examined over 2,000 Georgia murder cases.
 Baldus concluded that in capital cases, the race of the defendant and victim determined who was sentenced to death.
-Specifically, Professor Baldus found that that African-Americans were more likely to receive a death sentence than any other defendants, and that African-American defendants who killed white victims were the most likely to be sentenced to death.
+Specifically, Professor Baldus found Black defendants were more likely to receive a death sentence than any other defendants and that Black defendants who killed white victims were the most likely to be sentenced to death.
 His findings indicated that racial bias permeated the Georgia capital punishment system.

-Although the evidence presented by LDF gave the Court the opportunity to acknowledge and renounce the arbitrary influence of race on the administration of the death penalty, the Court found no constitutional error in a system where African-Americans and whites were treated unequally.
+Although the evidence presented by LDF gave the Court the opportunity to acknowledge and renounce the arbitrary influence of race on the administration of the death penalty, the Court found no constitutional error in a system where Black and white Americans a were treated unequally.
 In a 5-4 decision authored by Justice Lewis F. Powell, Jr., the Court ruled against McCleskey and found that unless he could submit evidence showing that a specific person in his case acted with a racially discriminatory purpose, McCleskey’s death sentence — and the stark racial disparities in Georgia’s capital punishment system — would stand.
 Justice Powell later admitted to his biographer that McCleskey was the one case in which, if given the chance, he would change his vote.

 The McCleskey decision reached far beyond the confines of Georgia’s capital punishment system and Warren McCleskey’s appeal.
 It created a crippling burden of proof for anyone seeking to stamp out the corrosive influence of race in the criminal justice system.
 Numerous studies conducted in the 20 years that followed McCleskey have shown that race continues to play a critical role in virtually all aspects of the criminal justice process.